johnmave126/asm_block/README.md

     x
 }
 ```
-If we want to reuse `mad!` in another function, we must copy the verbatim
+If we want to reuse `mad` in another function, we must copy the verbatim
 of the macro and change its name.
 Otherwise we will encounter compilation
 error due to name collision.
 ```rust